 For more than four decades, the Institute has published an impressive library of resources for practitioners, policymakers, academics, and the judiciary.
-The resources include books; reports of the Judges Forum; roundtable discussions; the Chief Justice Earl Warren Conferences on Advocacy; a model code of conduct for lawyers; research monographs; and the Civil Justice Digest.
+The resources include books; reports of the Judges Forum; roundtable discussions; the Chief Justice Earl Warren Conferences on Advocacy; a model code of conduct for lawyers; and research monographs.
 These Papers serve to enhance the available research on the civil justice system.
 NCJI’s Papers are free to NCJI Fellows, academics, courts, and members of the judiciary.

 Reports of the Judges Forum

 This Forum provides original legal research, created by prominent academics; commentary by experts from both sides of the bar; and small group discussions to facilitate a deep dive into the issues raised.
 The forum papers and reports are available for free download and provide citable, unique resources for the judiciary, academics, and practitioners.